Open Now

 Neighbourhood sewer lines

 In rare cases, broken lines underground beyond your property can seep gases that enter through foundation cracks or floor drains.
-Contact the local utility department if widespread odours make the cause external.
+If widespread odours make the cause external, contact the local utility department.

 Outdated plumbing traps

-Older 1-inch drain outlets aren’t adequate anymore, and a newer 1.5-inch plumbing system is recommended.
+Older 1-inch drain outlets are no longer adequate, and a newer 1.5-inch plumbing system is recommended.
 Undersized lines burble more air upwards from the sewer system.
 Retrofit with proper-sized traps for lasting protection.

 Insufficient ventilation

 In bathrooms opening to other living areas, the lack of a shut door allows odours to permeate further.
-Close the door while showering or bathing to contain smells locally.
+To contain local smells, close the door while showering or bathing.

 Identifying the Source of the Smell

-If you notice a sewerage smell in your bathroom and minor flooding when taking showers, you could be dealing with a clogged shower drain.
+You could be dealing with a clogged shower drain if you notice a sewerage smell in your bathroom and minor flooding when taking showers.
 Pinpointing where bathroom odours originate can sometimes feel like searching for a needle in a haystack.
-The key is to check each potential cause one by one methodically.
+The key is to check each potential cause methodically, one by one.

 Start by inspecting visible drainpipes and traps under sinks for cracks, paying close attention to joints and hangers.
 Then, run water down drains and listen for abnormal gurgling that could signal a clog.